anderssandstrom/ecmc_avs_fat_sat/README_Target.md

 ### ecmc EPICS ioc
 The EtherCAT hardware in the crate is controlled by an [EPICS](https://epics.anl.gov) module called [ecmc](https://github.com/epics-modules/ecmc) and configured through a epics module called [ecmccfg](https://github.com/paulscherrerinstitute/ecmccfg).
 All needed softwares have already been installed on the controller.

+Notes on motor configuration:
+The hardware is currently configured to run a stepper motor in open loop in the unit motor degrees (360 correspons to one rev of the motor).
+Any gears have not yet been configured.
+If needed the motion can be configured to any unit or scaling needed.
+Then please supply information on gears and scalings (from motor axis to the desired unit).

+Notes on resolver configuration:
+The reolsvers have not yet been scaled.
+However, it should be enough to see that you get increasing/decreasing signal on the resolver while running the stepper motor.

 #### Prepare shell
 1. Start a new terminal window (press black button ">_" in upper left corner of screen):